 I am a mom to a 1 year old daughter and I love to travel, try new things, and make amazing memories along the way.
-I am also an engineer, an MBA graduate, and a crafty quilter.
-And a fabric hoarder.
-And a new mom!
+I am also an engineer, an MBA graduate, and a fabric hoarding crafty quilter.
 What makes me happiest (aside from a happy daughter) is being able to combine all of my skills to create something unique to help others preserve their own special memories.

 My Grandma taught me to sew about 20 years ago, and I quickly became a fabric hoarder, occasionally using some of it to make a quilt or two. :-)

 In 2012, my sister-in-law asked me if I made T-shirt quilts.
 At that time, I hadn't made one, and it honestly made me a little nervous.
 These are shirts that someone had saved because they have special meaning to them.
 What if I made a mistake when I cut them up??
 Then I would ruin irreplaceable shirts!
 But I decided to give it a try.